ianwremmel/grunt-customize-bootstrap/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.2.0 Replaced `components` option with `bootstrapPath` option to support bootstrap in npm.
 - 0.1.5 Code cleanup; removed features specific to Bootstrap 2.x.
 - 0.1.2 Added support for a local less file.
 Rewrote customize task to use grunt file api, synchronous operations.
 - 0.1.1 Initial (working) version.
 Does everything it claims to do.